 Compare the best mobile broadband deals at uSwitch now.

 For more information on mobile broadband dongles see our what is a mobile broadband dongle? guide page.

 The UK's 3G and 4G mobile broadband suppliers are:

 Who is mobile broadband for?

-Students, commuters, travelers and a host of others looking to access the internet outside their home or office (though mobile broadband can be used here too).
+Students, commuters, travelers can all benefit massively from a mobile broadband connection.
+But so does anyone looking to access the internet outside their home or office (though mobile broadband can be used here too).